UCF/Today-Child-Theme/CONTRIBUTING.md

 ## Asking questions/getting help

-In general, we keep conversations about distributed UCF WordPress projects on the [ucf-wp Slack workspace](https://ucf-wp.slack.com/).
+In general, we keep conversations about distributed UCF WordPress projects on the [UCFTeam-CAMPUS-Wordpress Team](https://teams.microsoft.com/l/channel/19%3acf4fa1fd7b1042949ecd1acf5413aa22%40thread.skype/General?groupId=5e3e72e2-3599-47b3-bcfc-bb3d5b579f12&tenantId=bb932f15-ef38-42ba-91fc-f3c59d5dd1f1).
 This workspace is owned and managed by UCF Web Communications (Webcom).
 You'll need a **@ucf.edu** email address to join.

-Whenever you post to the ucf-wp Slack, including your **job title**, information about the **college or department** you work for, as well as the **site(s) you need help with** will help us help you more effectively.
+Whenever you post a question in this Team, please include your **job title**, information about the **college or department** you work for, as well as the **site(s) you need help with** to help us help you more effectively.

 ### Help
 If you need help with using this theme or its features, check out our [project documentation](https://github.com/UCF/Today-Child-Theme/wiki).
-If you can't find the answer to your question there, please drop us a line in the [#help-themes Slack channel](https://ucf-wp.slack.com/messages/help-themes/).
+If you can't find the answer to your question there, please drop us a line on the [#help-themes Teams channel](https://teams.microsoft.com/l/channel/19%3a8ade234408d44b93a02f01b1964d7856%40thread.skype/help-themes?groupId=5e3e72e2-3599-47b3-bcfc-bb3d5b579f12&tenantId=bb932f15-ef38-42ba-91fc-f3c59d5dd1f1).
 You don't need to @mention anyone specific, but **please note that you're using the Today Child Theme when posting your question** and include a link to your site if it's relevant to your question.

 -----